 CONTRACTOR QUALIFICATIONS

-The Paging System Contractor shall have successfully completed installations of similar network equipment and project magnitude to that specified herein within the last three years of the bid submittal.
+Installer shall have successfully completed installations of similar network equipment and project magnitude to that specified herein within the last three years of the bid submittal.

-The Contractor (installing the IP paging system herein specified) shall be an experienced IP PAGING SYSTEM CONTRACTOR and bondable.
-"Experienced" shall mean that the Contractor is an authorized representative of the equipment manufacturer and can demonstrate they have personnel that have experience in the design, installation, testing, and maintenance of IP paging systems.
+Installer to be an authorized representative of the equipment manufacturer and can demonstrate they have personnel that have experience in the design, installation, testing, and maintenance of IP paging systems.

-The Contractor shall have experience as an IP TELEPHONY CONTRACTOR.
-"Experienced" shall mean that the Contractor has been certified in the installation of IP Phone systems to be deployed in conjunction with the IP paging system.
+Installer to be certified in the installation of IP Phone systems to be deployed in conjunction with the IP paging system.

-If requested, the Contractor shall submit to the Owner or A/E, before work begins, certificates of successfully completed manufacturers' training classes, specifically related to the equipment being installed.
+Before work begins, submit certificates of successfully completed manufacturers' training classes, specifically related to the equipment being installed.

 DELIVERY, STORAGE, AND HANDLING